-Our homes are popular because of their location, their design and their environmental credentials.
+Barn conversions are popular because of their location, their design and their environmental credentials.

 As developers, we are committed to providing homes that not only meet your aspirations but meet all of the regulations in place.

 We have worked hard to complete your new home.
-It has been checked fully before you move in.
-If it is a new home or conversion then it comes with our 6 points of reassurance pledge.
+It has been checked fully before you move in and comes with our 6 points of reassurance pledge.
 Our pledge includes 10 year structural warranty underwritten by ICW, a 2 year workmanship warranty and emergency cover for the first year.
-Where the project is a refurbishment then these guarantees are not available.